zulip/zulip/docs/bots-guide.md

 3. Register a new bot on your Zulip server's web interface.

-    * Navigate to *Settings* -> *Your bots* -> *Add a New Bot*, fill out the form and click on *Create Bot*.
+    * Navigate to *Settings* -> *Your bots* -> *Add a New Bot*, fill out the form and click on *Create bot*.
     * A new bot should appear in the *Your bots* panel.

 4. Add the bot's configuration file on your Zulip server.